 Participants will become prepared for emergency response to high-angle rescue incidents involving communications towers, radio towers and other man-made structures.
-Training topics include tower hazards, RF safety, tower climbing equipment and techniques and tower rescue methods.
+Training topics include terrorism, tower hazards, RF safety, tower climbing equipment and techniques and tower rescue methods.
 These subjects will be addressed in a classroom environment and during multiple vertical training evolutions on a variety of structures.
 Written and practical skills testing will be conducted at the conclusion of this course, but state certification is not available.

-Locations: NIPSTA Campus | Glenview, IL (April 18 ONLY) on other days, a variety of off-Campus venues will be utilized in order to accomplish the course objectives.
+Locations: NIPSTA Campus | Glenview, IL (First day ONLY).
+During subsequent days, a variety of off-campus venues will be utilized in order to accomplish the course objectives.
 Likely locations include West Wilmington, IL and Pleasant Prairie, WI.
 Complete details will be available during the first day of training.
 Class run Monday-Friday from 8:00 a.m. - 5 p.m.

 Program Prerequisites: Vertical II or Rope Rescue-Technician Level

 Departments may not hold spots.
 Individual student names are required at the time of registration

 Tuition: Tuition is waived for first responders in Cook County and credentialed members of state-wide specialized teams recognized by the Illinois Emergency Management Agency.
 Cook County and state-wide responders will be given priority for registration.
 Du Page, Lake, Will, McHenry and Kane County personnel with the potential to respond under mutual aid agreements with Cook County will be registered on a space available basis.

 Cancellation Policy: Notice of cancellation must be received in writing by NIPSTA at least two (2) weeks prior to the first day of the scheduled training program.
 Substitute requests will not be accepted.